Karim Maroc

-Karim Maroc (born 5 March 1958) is a former Algerian international football player.
+Karim Maroc (born 5 March 1958) is an Algerian former international footballer who played as a midfielder.
 He spent the majority of his club career in France with various clubs including Olympique Lyon and Stade Brestois.
 He finished his career in Oran, Algeria playing with MC Oran.

 International career

-Maroc was a member of the Algerian National Team at the 1982 FIFA World Cup in Spain and the 1986 FIFA World Cup in Mexico.
-He participated too in the 1986 African Cup of Nations in Egypt.
+Maroc was a member of the Algerian national team at the 1982 FIFA World Cup in Spain and the 1986 FIFA World Cup in Mexico.
+He also participated in the 1986 African Cup of Nations in Egypt.